 The Legend of King Nala’s Redemption

 King Nala was a righteous, wealthy ruler married to the beautiful Queen Damayanti.
 However, when he fell under the severe astrological affliction of Shani (Sade Sati), his life was utterly destroyed.
-He lost his kingdom in a rigged game of dice, was forced into exile in the forest, became separated from his beloved wife, and lost his physical beauty.
+He lost his kingdom in a rigged game of dice, was forced into exile in the forest, became separated from his beloved wife, and even lost his physical beauty.

 After years of agonizing suffering and wandering, Nala was advised by Sage Bharadwaja to visit Thirunallar.
-The moment King Nala stepped into the sacred temple tank (Nala Theertham) and bathed, Lord Shani finally released his grip.
+The moment King Nala stepped into the sacred temple tank, Nala Theertham, and bathed, Lord Shani finally released his grip.
 Nala’s original form was restored, he reunited with his wife, and he subsequently regained his entire kingdom.
 Before leaving, Nala prayed to Lord Shani that anyone who bathes in this tank and worships him here should be spared from extreme karmic punishment.

 Sade Sati, Shani Dosha & The Strict Bathing Protocol